simonjstanford/fire-service-mobilising-system/README.md

 #Conclusions#

 The results of the research were presented to Northamptonshire Fire & Rescue Service.
 Whilst it was not the aim of this project for the prototype to be deployed, it is hoped that the results of the research will assist the service of configuring the user interface of their mobilising system to ensure maximum usability and efficiency.

+#More Information#

+To view the WPF prototype application, supporting documentation, database definition and additional materials please see the [downloads](https://bitbucket.org/sstanford/optimising-fire-service-emergency-call-handling-and-resource/downloads) page.
+The source code is viewable in the [source](https://bitbucket.org/sstanford/optimising-fire-service-emergency-call-handling-and-resource/src) page.